 - The Pursuit of An Easier Life Always Results in Hardships

-Similarly, many people today take demanding jobs with high salaries believing that they’ll have an easy life because they’ll save, invest and retire in their mid-30s.
-However, by the time they are 30, they realize that they can’t leave their jobs because they have a family, a $100,000 mortgage, and a car to fuel.
+Similarly, many people today take demanding jobs with high salaries believing they’ll have an easy life because they’ll save, invest and retire in their mid-30s.
+However, by the time they are 40, they realize that they can’t leave their jobs because they have a family, a $100,000 mortgage, and a car to fuel.
 For this reason, they continue slaving away.

 - Most of us Think in a Way that was Forced upon Our Ancestors